sisl/Contrail/docs/source/tutorial.rst

 *This tutorial is up-to-date for version `0`*

-1 Introduction
+#.
+Introduction
 ===============

 This tutorial is intended for readers to learn how to use this package on their own device.
 Familiarity with the underlying aircraft encounter modeling theory is recommended, but is not strictly necessary for use.
-Please install the package before proceeding.
+Please download/install the package before proceeding.
-For help with installation, please refer to the README LINK.
+For help with installation, please refer to the README:ref:'readme-aem'.

 .. _tutorial-visualization:

-1 Preliminary Steps
+#.
+Preliminary Steps
 ===============

 If you are having issues running the package locally, follow this quideline to troubleshoot.